 UCU does not oppose the development of a new relationship between providers and the DfES and its various agencies operating in the sector.
-We would wish to see similar developments in terms of clarity and transparency develop within colleges between college management and their staff.
-Such staff are the most precious resource a college possesses.
+We would wish to see similar developments in terms of clarity and transparency, develop within colleges between college management and their staff.
+Staff are the most precious resource a college possesses.
 It is certainly the element on which there is most expenditure.
 UCU would argue that the commitment, knowledge, skills and support for both learners and the institution are the key component in the delivery of high quality learning programmes.

 UCU supports the proposal for a single nominated strategic partner for each college to co-ordinate the relationship and discussions.
 We trust that the identities of these partners will be public information.
-Whilst supporting the concept of the selfregulating autonomous college that works to set review and raise standards, UCU would argue that there still needs to be some accountable authority above the college and its management, that interested stakeholders, be they staff, learners, the community, parents or employers can appeal if there are allegations of abuse or mismanagement by the college management.
-These have occurred in the past, although we acknowledge that they are now very rare.
+Whilst supporting the concept of the self-regulating autonomous college that works to set review and raise standards, UCU would argue that there still needs to be some accountable authority above the college and its management, that interested stakeholders, be they staff, learners, the community, parents or employers can appeal if there are allegations of abuse or mismanagement by the college management.
+These have occurred in the past, although we acknowledge that they are now rare.
 However it was useful in the past for stakeholders to be able to take their grievances, issues and problems to a higher authority, be it the FEFC, the LSC or the DfES, when normal procedures had failed to resolve serious problems of management and accountability in certain colleges.
-With the amount of public funds involved in colleges,

-- Local authorities to have strategic leadership of 14-19 with LSC as primary partner - A single communications gateway for all its publications and data returns there still needs to be this final source of outside accountability.
+With the amount of public funds involved in colleges, there still needs to be this final source of outside accountability.
 The proposal for local authorities to be the strategic lead for 14-19 begins to redress some of the democratic accountability that has been missing since the incorporation of colleges.